-Project Success is a post-secondary preparation and tuition assistance program that has been nationally recognized as a premier youth development initiative.
-Project Success started in 1987 and is dedicated to mentoring inner city youth living in at-risk environments, encouraging their academic success, and helping them develop into educated, contributing members of our community.
+Project Success is a nationally recognized post-secondary preparation, tuition assistance and mentoring program for Atlanta Public Schools (APS) students whereby the 100 Black Men of Atlanta provides tuition-assistance scholarships for all Project Success students who graduate from high school.
+Project Success started in 1987 and is dedicated to encouraging students to reach academic success, and helping them develop into educated, contributing members of our community.

 To become a Project Success 100 Scholar, students must meet the above criteria and be in the 8th grade at one of the program’s participating middle schools, with plans to attend one of the program’s participating high schools.
 100 Scholars must have a GPA of 3.0 or have a 2.5 GPA along with a 90th percentile standardized test score.
-Currently the Project Success program is at capacity and is not accepting applications.
-Atlanta Public School students are welcome to utilize the 100 Resource Learning Center, located at 241 Peachtree Street, NE, Suite 200 in downtown Atlanta.
+Currently, the Project Success program is entering its Phase V. The program is at capacity and not accepting applications at this time.